alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

     N(trees) = T(C) / m(C) ≈ 0.4 × 10^18 g / 0.75 × 10^6 g ≈ 0.5 × 10^12.

 Or around half a trillion trees.
-Is this possible at all?
+Can we find a place for them all?
 As we saw above, many studies have looked at this question, with varied answers.
 Here we will just do our own Fermi estimation.